aetherinox/gh-action-delete-deploy-env/README.md

 <p>

 This github action allows you to delete environments, as well as delete your deployment history.
 Deployments can be deleted in their totality, or you can target a specific number of deployments to erase.
+Contains extra functionality to mitigate the Github API's rate limits.

 </p>